tinnystudios/Beat-Showdown/Beat-Showdown-Project/Assets/_Project/Scripts/Items/Readme.md

-##Items
+## Items

 ### Breakdown:

-Items are structured using MVC with an addition of Asset and
+Items are structured using MVC with an addition of Scriptable Objects refered to as Asset.

-*Agent:* Actions, such as firing a bullet
+**Agent:** Actions, such as firing a bullet.

-*Model:* Containing the data, such as the bullet to fire and the force *Asset:* Contains the Model and creates an Agent with the correct model.
-The Asset is what the Designer will be editting in Unity Editor Inspector window to change the power of a gun *ItemSceneView* A View for the item in the scene
+**Model:** Containing the data, such as the bullet to fire and the force

+**Asset:** A Scriptable Object containing the Model and creates an Agent with the correct model.
+Can be configure in the editor.

 ### Creating a brand new item
 1. Create an Agent

 ```
 public class PotionAgent : ItemBaseAgent<PotionModel>
 {